Physical Therapist Assistant

 Guided by the physical therapist’s plan of care, the PTA may use specialized equipment to administer treatments to accomplish the therapist-generated rehabilitation goals, including the application of heat, cold, light, sound, and electricity.
 The PTA may also administer therapeutic exercises, ambulation training, and train patients in the use of artificial limbs, braces, and various aids in an effort to maximize function and facilitate the rehabilitation process.
 A student considering entering the field of PTA should have a demonstrated aptitude for the sciences; interact well with others; have an interest in working with physically challenged, ill or injured people; and enjoy a physically active job.

-The Physical Therapist Assistant Program is a 2-year (5 semesters) program that combines both traditional classroom-based education and 720 hours of clinical field experience in preparation for the student to enter this profession as an entry level skilled PTA.
-The student will graduate with an Associate of Science Degree and be eligible to sit for the national licensure exam.
+The Lackawanna College PTA program received full accreditation status by CAPTE in spring of 2013.
+The program is a two-year (5 semesters) program that combines both traditional classroom-based education and 720 hours of clinical field experience in preparation for the student to enter this profession as an entry level skilled PTA.
+The student will graduate with an associate of science degree and be eligible to sit for the national licensure exam.

 The PTA program’s objectives are consistent with curriculum content and expectations as set forth by the Commission on Accreditation in Physical Therapy Education (CAPTE) related to expectations for an entry-level PTA.